 Clean Water Partnership loans

 The Clean Water Partnership (CWP) program is now accepting loan applications from local governmental units interested in funding to lead a nonpoint source pollution control project for protection or restoration of Minnesota’s water bodies.
 Applications can be made at any time.
 Currently there is no end date for application.
-Over $10 million is available.

 Section 319 Small Watersheds Focus